"Good Morning America" breaks "Today" show's streak

-NEW YORK (Reuters) - ABC’s “Good Morning America” outperformed NBC’s the “Today” show for the first time in 16 years, drawing 31,000 more viewers last week than its rival in the lucrative television morning show market.
+NEW YORK, April 19 (Reuters) - ABC’s “Good Morning America” outperformed NBC’s the “Today” show for the first time in 16 years, drawing 31,000 more viewers last week than its rival in the lucrative television morning show market.

 “Good Morning America,” co-hosted by George Stephanopoulos and Robin Roberts, beat out “Today,” drawing almost 5.17 million viewers and was ranked No. 1 in the morning slot for the week of April 9, according to Nielsen ratings data on Thursday.